eagercheesecake/Rise-of-the-GOO-Notes/content/Sessions/Session 24 - Charlotte's Back!.md

 ### Logline
 *Branwyn wakes up in Mora's cabin, with Mora's newest victim.
 Brewster, Moiloc, Martin, and the others make their way to Domnhall Keep.*
 ### Synopsis
+Branwyn, Moiloc, Brewster, Goro, Jessie, and Martin continue to Domnhall Keep, and are attacked by Maelon Switt's assassins and some bandits.

 # Day 54
 ### Wallachia Forests